kirkone/vsts-dnx-tasks/README.md

 The Task will look in "**Working folder**/**Source Folder**/**Project Name**" for a project.json and starts building this project.

 This task will fail when no project can be found in the specified location.

+If there is no need to install the "**dotnet cli**" please check the "**Skip DotNet CLI Install**" checkbox.

 > All your npm, grunt, bower and so on tasks should be before this task to make sure all the generated content is included in the output.